StuyPulse/StuyLib/README.md

 ## Where to find the .jar files

-You shall find all the .jar files on the [release page](https://github.com/StuyPulse/StuyLib/releases).
+You can find all the .jar files on the [release page](https://github.com/StuyPulse/StuyLib/releases).

 ## Rules for Code Submission